FastRoutervs.Helicone

 Helicone evolved into a gateway.
 The roadmap stopped there.

-FastRouter's gateway is being actively developed: 7 routing strategies, AI Auto Model Router, MCP credential vaulting, weighted shuffle for canary releases, category-based routing as a first-class strategy.
+FastRouter's gateway is actively developed: 7 routing strategies, AI Auto Model Router, MCP credential vaulting, weighted shuffle for canary releases, category-based routing as a first-class strategy.
 If routing depth and AI-driven model selection are part of your roadmap, you'll outgrow what maintenance-mode Helicone can offer.

 The widest gap is here